Fukuoka Foreign Language College | All Important Aspects You Need to Know

 5. Full-day job search assistanceFrom interview preparation for business Japanese classes, this school helps those who are ready to find a full-time job.

-6. Career supportFind the perfect job as well as the opportunity to find higher education in a Japanese University after you graduate.
+6. Career supportFind the perfect job and the opportunity to find higher education in a Japanese University after you graduate.

 7. College supportGet help applying to college or vocational school after you graduate.